 Toast the fennel seeds in a dry pan for 1 minute and crush in a pestle and mortar.

 Sweat the onion and garlic in half of the olive oil over a medium heat for around 5 minutes.
 Add the peppers to the pan and continue to cook for a further 5 minutes.
 Bring a separate pan up to a high temperature and add the courgette and aubergine, cook over a high heat for 3-4 minutes, then mix in with the onion and peppers.
 Add the chopped tomatoes, season with salt, pepper and fennel seeds and bring to the boil.
 When boiling cover with a lid and turn the heat down to a simmer.
 Cook until the vegetables are tender.

 When ready to serve finish with the fresh basil and check the seasoning.

-Spoon a generous amount of ratatouille into a bowl and top with the sea bass.
+Spoon a generous amount of ratatouille into a bowl and top with the lamb.
 Drizzle around any remaining sauce from the ratatouille.

 «Try adding anchovies or capers to the ratatouille for a deeper flavour.»